PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-For the inference speed, our final PV-RCNN++ framework can achieve state-of-the-art performance with 10 FPS for $150m \times 150m$ detection range on the Waymo Open Dataset (three times faster than PV-RCNN framework), while also achieving state-of-the-art performance with 16 FPS for $70m \times 80m$ detection region on the KITTI dataset.
-Both of them are profiling on a single TITAN RTX GPU card.
+For the inference speed, our PV-RCNN++ framework can achieve state-of-the-art performance with 10 FPS for $150m \times 150m$ detection range on Waymo Open Dataset (three times faster than PV-RCNN), where a single TITAN RTX GPU card is utilized for profiling.